 Ever wondered why intelligent people have a hard time dating?
 Have you met someone so interesting, and ended up being disappointed in the long run?
 Is it easier for you to fall in love with your heart, but not your mind?
 Well, don’t worry I’ve got you covered.
 I have created a list of 7 reasons why intelligent people face difficulties when dating:

-- I’m not Einstein, but I find joy in having rich interesting conversations.
-In fact, for me it’s a turn on.
+I’m not Einstein, but I find joy in having rich interesting conversations.
+In fact, for me, it’s a turn on.
 I consider myself to be a sapiosexual, which is a person who is attracted to the intelligence of another.
 When I’m getting to know a potential romantic partner, I pay a lot of attention to what they say and like to speak about.
-If they constantly are having small talk or demeaning others I step away.
-To me there is nothing more unattractive than a person who spends their time speaking about nonsense.
+If they constantly are having a small talk or demeaning others I step away.
+To me, there is nothing more unattractive than a person who spends their time speaking about nonsense.

-- I have found happiness and comfort being by myself, so it’s harder for me to form long lasting romantic relationships.
-Since, I don’t mind being a lone I use it as an excuse to push away dates that don’t fit into my criteria.
+I have found happiness and comfort being by myself, so it’s harder for me to form long-lasting romantic relationships.
+Since I don’t mind being alone I use it as an excuse to push away dates that don’t fit my criteria.

 What’s your opinion on this?
 Do you agree with this article?
 What are some other reasons why intelligent people have a hard time dating?

 Like this article?
 Be sure read: We All Need Friends, But Why Do Intelligent People Have So Few?